By Atonement Licensing Advisory · Last reviewed: June 2026

 | Product duplication | Overlapping tools paid for alongside Atlassian | Rationalize the wider tooling estate before you commit |

 Inactive accounts deserve their own attention.
-On a per-user model, every dormant account is a recurring charge for nothing.
-A simple access review before each renewal often removes a meaningful share of the billed count.
+On a per user model, every dormant account is a recurring charge for nothing.
+A simple access review before each renewal often removes a meaningful share of the billed count, and Atlassian's own admin tooling will show last active dates if someone is assigned to look.

 Planning an Atlassian Cloud migration or renewal this year?
 Our advisors size it with you.